nmaier/mkvtoolnix/doc/development.md

 Both the container and the track identification can contain extended information.
 For an extensive example see the Matroska reader's identification function in `src/input/r_matroska.cpp`.

+# Translations #

+These are general hints for anyone wishing to translate MKVToolNix.

+There are basically three things that can be translated in the MKVToolNix package:

+1. The programs and their messages themselves.
+This is the most important part.
+2. The manual pages.
+3. mmg's guide.

+All three are translated by the `gettext` system.
+This system uses .po-files which map the original English version to the translated version.
+There are several (OpenSource) applications available that can be used to translate such files, e.g. [poedit](http://www.poedit.net/) if you're using Windows.

+Please ask the author for an up-to-date template of the untranslated strings before you start doing anything else.
+He will attach the untranslated translation file (xyz.po) for the programs themselves (the first point of the three mentioned above).
+Take a look at it and at the poedit software.
+If you feel up to the task then simply start translating and send the translated .po file back to the author.
+The author can notify you whenever phrases change or are added.

+If you want to test your translations you can do that as well:

+1. Install mkvtoolnix.
+2. Translate the xyz.po file.
+3. Whenever you want to test something compile the xyz.po to a .mo file with your po editor application.
+4. Replace one of the installed translation files (e.g. `mkvtoolnix\locale\de\mkvtoolnix.mo`) with your compiled file.
+5. Start mmg, go to the preferences dialog and select 'German' as the language (the 'de' file you've replaced in step 4 is for German).

+Please note that a lot of strings must not be translated, especially command line options and their values.
+If a value to an option is a fixed string then it must not be translated, but if it is a placeholder e.g. for a file name then you can of course translate the `filename` part.
+Example:

+    --stereo-mode <TID:[none|both]>

+Here neither `--stereo-mode` nor `none` or `both` may be translated because mkvmerge expects all those in English.
+But in

+    --attach-file filename

+you can of course translate `filename`.

+Some other hints:

+* `TID` = track ID, a number
+* `FID` = file ID, again a number
+* `SFID`, `STID`, `DFID`, `DTID`: source file ID, source track ID, destination file ID, destination track ID

+If you're unsure what the author is trying to say (the author is not a native English speaker) or what you can and what you must not translate just drop him a note.

+You can send the author your work in progress whenever you feel like it -- you don't have to finish everything at once.

+Once you have shown that you are comfortable with translating you can also get write access to the project's Git repository and push updates there yourself.